 “Many of us have tight [or weak] calve muscles from sitting too much and a general lack of activity,” Mazzucco says.
 To counteract this, try movements that stretch and strengthen calves like calf raises.

 - Stand on a step with your weight on the balls of your feet and your heels hanging off the step.
+Avoid placing all of your weight on the outside of your foot and make sure it's evenly distributed over your big toe.
 Use a banister for support if you need it.

 - Raise up onto your toes and slowly lower your feet while your heels drop below the step level.
 That's one rep.